Under Enemy Arms

 "Under Enemy Arms" is a song by American rapper Trippie Redd.
 It was released as the lead single for his second studio album !
 (2019) on May 29, 2019, with a accompanying music video.
 The song was produced by Hammad Beats and Matthew Crabtree.
+“Under Enemy Arms” peaked at No. 94 on the Billboard Hot 100, giving Redd his tenth appearance on that chart.